 Method of assessment

 One essay of no more than 2500 words worth 50% of the final grade; A Communications Project (10 min podcast and 10 min presentation) worth 40%; A Self-reflective journal worth 10% of the final grade.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.